Shere Hite, one of history’s most influential sexologists, died this week at age 77.

 In 1999 I spent an afternoon walking with Hite, who endorsed my third book: “The best guide for thinking for yourself about sex,” she wrote for the cover.
 I was thrilled.
 (The book, unfortunately, disappeared as quickly as snow flurries in late-spring sunshine.)
 I thanked her for changing so many, many lives, and sympathized about the way she’d been misunderstood and reviled.
 She was stoic about it—maybe numb by then.
 I never spoke with or saw her again.

-You and I are better off for her persistence, and her willingness to endure pain in defense of her data.
+You and I are better off for her persistence, and her willingness to endure years of emotional abuse in defense of her data.

 * * *